Telford (Southern Institute of Technology)

 The Telford campus of the Southern Institute of Technology is a public Tertiary Education Institution.
 Its campus is in Otanomomo, just south of Balclutha, South Otago in the South Island of New Zealand.

+Telford was founded as the Telford Farm Training Institute in 1964 and became an external campus of Lincoln University as Telford Rural Polytechnic in the 1990s.
 In 2019 Telford became a faculty of the Southern Institute of Technology.

 Telford delivers NZQA accredited sub-degree programmes with a rural focus, including general agriculture, dairy, vet technician and equine programmes.

-As part of New Zealands recovery, Telford is hosting Agricultural Contractor Training to retrain individuals affected by the SARS-CoV-19 pandemic.
+As part of New Zealand's recovery from the COVID-19 pandemic, Telford is hosting Agricultural Contractor Training to retrain individuals affected by the SARS-CoV-19 pandemic.
 This will ensure sufficient contractors are available for the 2020/21 season, which has previously relied on overseas contractors from countries such as England and Ireland.